 While Girl Scout programming is always focused on the girls themselves, it's important and helpful to open up a few events to their families throughout the year.
-Inviting the whole crew to celebrate her accomplishments in Girl Scouting-whether at a holiday open house, a bridging ceremony, or a fun "reverse meeting" where girls take the role of leaders and guide the adults, including caregivers, through an activity-will help parents better understand the value of Girl Scouts and they'll be more likely to invest their time and talents to the troop.
+Inviting the whole crew to celebrate her accomplishments in Girl Scouting-whether at a holiday open house, a bridging ceremony, or a fun "reverse meeting" where girls take the role of leaders and guide the adults, including caregivers, through an activity-will help parents better understand the value of Girl Scouts and they'll be more likely to invest their time and talents in the troop.

 That said, there's no need to wait for one of these special events to engage families in their girls' Girl Scout lives!
-Keep communication lines open throughout the year-whether it's through your troop's social media page, personal emails, or in-person chats-to keep parents in the loop on what the girls are doing and learning during each meeting, and encourage them to let their daughters "be the experts" at home, explaining or teaching the new skills they've learned.
+Keep communication lines open throughout the year-either through your troop's social media page, personal emails, or in-person chats-to keep parents in the loop on what the girls are doing and learning during each meeting.
+Encourage them to let their daughters "be the experts" at home, explaining or teaching the new skills they've learned.
+You can get everyone in on the fun and keep Girl Scouts strong at home by sharing the family badge guides in the Volunteer Toolkit.